 Information can be obtained through the Centrelink website or by phoning 13 27 17.
-The Department of Human Services also has financial information services.
+Services Australia also has financial information services.
 They offer a confidential interview.

 - A Sickness Allowance is paid on a 'temporary' basis to people who are employed and who are temporarily unable to work due to a medical condition

 - A Disability Support Pension is available for those who are 'assessed as not being able to work 15 hours or more per week in the next 2 years or be retrained for such work within 2 years because of illness, injury, or disability'

 - A Pharmaceutical Allowance may be paid when a person receives a range of government pensions

 - A Health Care Card enables health and medical services to be offered at reduced rates